Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   The previous section discussed DNS privacy, assuming that all the traffic was directed to the intended servers (i.e those that would be used in the absence of an active attack) and that the potential attacker was purely passive.
-But, in reality, we can have active attackers in the network.
+But, in reality, there can be active attackers in the network.

   The Internet Threat model, as described in [@RFC3552], assumes that the attacker controls the network.
 Such an attacker can completely control any insecure DNS